Kinmen: History

+20th century

 After the establishment of the Republic of China (ROC) in 1912, Kinmen became part of Fujian Province.
 In 1913, the Kinmen area was made part of Siming County.
 Kinmen County was established in 1914.
 In 1928, the county came under direct administration of the provincial government.

 The Empire of Japan captured Kinmen in 1937 during the Second Sino-Japanese War.
-They blockaded the island on September 3 and landed on October 23.
+They blockaded the island on 3 September and landed on 23 October.
 Fighting was light with ROC forces fleeing rather than fighting.
 The only casualty was sustained by a local self-defense unit.
 Many of the residents fled to the mainland or to Southeast Asia.
 The purpose of the Japanese seizure of Kinmen was to use it as a position from which to attack the neighboring city of Xiamen which they would seize in May 1938.
 Following the seizure of Xiamen many of the locals who had fled there returned to Kinmen.

 After the capture of the island the county government went into exile in Dadeng.
-The Japanese administered Kinmen as a special municipality of Xiamen, the government was composed of locals, people from other parts of occupied China, and Taiwanese.
+The Japanese administered Kinmen as a special municipality of Xiamen; the government was composed of locals, people from other parts of occupied China, and Taiwanese.

 A poor harvest in 1938 brought challenges for islanders.
 The Japanese engaged in economic development of the island including through the use of forced labor.
 KMT forces engaged in two serious attempts to retake the island and kept up a low level campaign against the Japanese.
 In 1943, insurgents kidnapped two Taiwanese officials who had been overseeing the salt fields and took them to China before executing them.
 In retaliation the Japanese authorities rounded up 300 young men from the local community eventually executing four.

-Towards the end of WWII conditions worsened with Japanese authorities conscripting 500 locals (with their mules) into the military and confiscating household goods.
+Towards the end of World War II conditions worsened with Japanese authorities conscripting 500 locals (with their mules) into the military and confiscating household goods.
 The island came under allied bombing including one attack on 30 August 1944 which killed 19 locals.